 Pomeagles also go by the names Beagle Pom or Pomeranian Beagle mix.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 They also do well in large families with older children.
 Pomeagles love endless play sessions and activity.
 They should not be left alone for long periods.
 Multiple pet families would be ideal.
 Isolation is their biggest enemy.

 See below for all Pomeagle facts and mixed dog breed characteristics!

 Pomeagle Mixed Dog Breed Pictures

 Pomeagle Mixed Dog Breed Pictures, Characteristics, & Facts

 Dog Breed Group:Mixed Breed Dogs